Apply for aid renewal

 Track your financial aid application

-To renew financial assistance for the 2023-2024 academic year, log into our portal, Net Partner, with your WUSTL key.
+To renew financial aid for the 2024-2025 academic year, log into our portal, Net Partner, with your WUSTL key.

 Once our office receives this information, we will consider your family’s financial circumstances.
 Your financial assistance offer is based on the information you and your parents provide.
 Washington University uses this information to determine the amount your family can pay toward your educational expenses.

-If you are not applying for university-funded assistance, only a FAFSA is required to be considered for federal and state financial assistance.
+If you are not applying for university-funded assistance, only a FAFSA is required to be considered for federal and state financial aid.

 We recognize that each student’s situation is unique and want to work with you to address any questions or updates about financial assistance.
 We are happy to consider special circumstances that may affect your ability to pay for college, whether there have been changes in your family’s financial circumstances or information that was not fully represented by your FAFSA and/or CSS Profile.
+You should also provide us with updated information on any special circumstances we might have taken into consideration in 2023-2024 in adjusting your eligibility for financial assistance.
 We will also consider requests to apply for financial assistance as an independent student.
 Full details about submitting special circumstances or dependency override requests can be found on our Common Questions page.

 For current international students

 Current international students who receive financial assistance will automatically have their award renewed based on the financial information provided at the time of application to the University.
 Renewal awards will be released in mid-May each year.
-Current international students wishing to appeal their award will be required to submit a CSS Profile and communicate with Student Financial Services (SFS) regarding the reasons for appeal.
+Appeals for international students are considered on a very limited basis.
 Contact SFS at financial@wustl.edu for questions regarding the renewal or appeal process.